Published: Jun 18, 2018, Updated: Aug 01, 2022

 ESTA application denials were also examined during the study.
 The probability of an ESTA application denial, or ‘Travel Not Authorized’ was approximately 2.5%.
 Factors most likely leading to a denial were answering ‘yes’ to any of the ESTA eligibility questions.
 These eligibility questions pertain to medical conditions, criminal, immigration and travel history.
 Furthermore, other factors influencing ESTA denial include multiple citizenships or other information inconsistent with data cross-checked on the applicant by Customs and Border Protection (CBP).
 Applicants that are denied an ESTA may still be eligible to apply for a U.S. visa.

 Factors influencing delays in processing were often related to technical issues experienced by the CBP systems or by issues with payment processing, which may be the result of an applicant’s selected payment method or by the systems utilized by CBP to process payments.
-Applicants are thus advised to check the status of their applications on https://www.official-esta.com/check-your-application if they have not received an update on their application within 24 hours of submission.
+Applicants are thus advised to check the status of their ESTA applications if they have not received an update on their application within 24 hours of submission.

 Additionally, if there are ESTA website problems then there will be a greater likelihood of experiencing delays in the processing of an ESTA application.
-These website issues are typically resolved within 4-8 hours yet applicants are advised to apply early to avoid an unexpected issues.
+These website issues are typically resolved within 4-8 hours yet applicants are advised to apply early to avoid unexpected issues.

 If you hold a passport from a visa waiver country such as the UK, Ireland, Australia, New Zealand or other Western European Country, you may be eligible to obtain an ESTA for tourist, business, medical or transit purposes.
 Get started on your application, otherwise, visit the FAQ to learn more about the ESTA